artur-ciocanu/launch.en/help/extension-dev/web/views.md

 Your views probably have form fields where users would like to leverage data elements.
 For example, if your view has a text field where the user should enter a product name, it may not make sense for the user to type a hard-coded value into the field.
 Instead, they may want the value of the field to be dynamic (determined at runtime) and can accomplish this by using a data element.

 As an example, assume we are building an extension that sends a beacon to track a conversion.
 Let's also assume that one of the pieces of data our beacon sends is a product name.
 Our extension view that allows the user to configure the beacon would likely have a text field for the product name.
-It typically wouldn't make much sense for the tags user to type in a static product name like "Calzone Oven XL" because the product name is likely dependent upon the page from which the beacon will be sent.
+It typically wouldn't make much sense for the Platform user to type in a static product name like "Calzone Oven XL" because the product name is likely dependent upon the page from which the beacon will be sent.
 This is a great case for a data element.

 If a user wanted to use the data element named `productname` for the product name value, they may type the name of the data element with percent signs on both sides (`%productname%`).
-We refer to the percentage-sign-wrapped data element name as a "data element token" and tags users are often familiar with this construct.
+We refer to the percentage-sign-wrapped data element name as a "data element token".
+Platform users are often familiar with this construct.
 Your extension, in turn, would save the data element token inside the `settings` object it exports.
 Your settings object may then look like this:

 ```js
 {